-It doesn't help those wanting to interpret canonical parameters that sometimes the map from canonical to mean value parameters has no closed-form expression (this happens in spatial point and lattice processes (Geyer, 2020b) (Geyer, 2020c); the log likelihood and its derivatives can only be approximated by MCMC using the scheme in Geyer and Thompson (1992) and Geyer (1994) or has a closed-form expression, but it is so fiendishly complicated that people have no clue what is going on, although the computer chugs through the calculation effortlessly (this happens with aster models, Geyer et al. (2007)).
+It doesn't help those wanting to interpret canonical parameters that sometimes the map from canonical to mean value parameters has no closed-form expression (this happens in spatial point and lattice processes (Geyer, 2020b) (Geyer, 2020c); the log likelihood and its derivatives can only be approximated by MCMC using the scheme in Geyer (1990), Geyer and Thompson (1992), and Geyer (1994).
+Or this map may have a closed-form expression, but it is so fiendishly complicated that people have no clue what is going on, although the computer chugs through the calculation effortlessly; this happens with aster models, Geyer et al. (2007).